o-leolleo/blog/content/_index.md

 command: cd ~
 ---

-# Hello there! 👋
+# Hello 👋

-This is my blog, here I write about tech, DevOps and some interesting topics, at least to me.
+I'm Leo, this is my blog and my own place on the web.
+Soon I'm writing about tech and some interesting topics.

 Hope you enjoy the reading!